 Himachal CM allocates portfolios to newly sworn-in ministers after cabinet reshuffle

-Himachal Pradesh Chief Minister Jai Ram Thakur allocated portfolios to the three newly sworn-in ministers on Friday while also making changes in the departments held by other members of his cabinet.
-Following the reshuffle, Rajiv Saizal was given the health and family welfare portfolio.
-The chief minister himself was in charge of the department since then health minister Vipin Singh Parmar became the Assembly speaker in February.
+Himachal Pradesh Chief Minister Jai Ram Thakur allocated portfolios to the three newly sworn-in ministers while also making changes in the departments held by other members of his cabinet.
+Following the reshuffle on Friday, Rajiv Saizal was given the health and family welfare portfolio.
+The chief minister himself was in charge of the department since then health minister Vipin Singh Parmar became the assembly Speaker in February.

 The charge of the urban development department was given to Suresh Bhardwaj.
 Sarveen Chaudhary held the portfolio.
 Bhardwaj will also hold the charge of parliamentary affairs and Chaudhary will now look after the social justice and empowerment ministry.